Every manager has some idea of the definition of ‘competitive advantage’.

 Sources of Competitive Advantage

-Competitive advantage through product differentiation comes from a host of things.
+Competitive advantage comes from a host of things.
 One the one hand it could be the geographical location of the resources.
 On the other it could be product quality.
 The key thing is that it should be something that it not easily copied or competitors will quickly erode the differential.
-Mostly people are at the heart of all differentials.
-The following are some additional examples.
+Mostly people are at the heart of all differentials - whether directly, delivering services or innovating technology.
+The following are some additional examples - all involving people.

 Productivity is the output available to the firm for one unit of input to the production (or delivery or sales or whatever) system.
 Productivity depends on the tools and other physical resources and on the skills and knowledge of the people employed.